AvdLee/Roadmap/README.md

 Right now the list of features is loaded in random order.
 Our thinking is that this will prevent bias for the top voted features.
 We'll look into ways to make this possible in the future but since the votes are retrieved after the view has been loaded we'll need to look into it.

 ### Is it possible for stupid people to manipulate my roadmap?
 Yes, we wanted to keep Roadmap as simple as possible to setup.
-If you're worried about competitors messing with your priority list, maybe use something else.
+If you're worried about competitors (or a user that really wants a specific feature) messing with your priority list, maybe use something else.

 ### Can I help contribute?
 Yes, please!
 We would love to invite you to pick up any of the open issues.
 We'll review your Pull Requests accordingly.